Stephen Beus

 Stephen Beus (born 1981, Othello, Washington, United States) is an American pianist.

 Biography

 Stephen Beus began taking piano lessons at age 5, and made his symphonic debut at age 9.
 He won the MTNA National Competition at the high school level at age 17, and later won the same competition again at age 21 at the collegiate level.
 He attended nearby Whitman College for undergraduate studies, and later attended the Juilliard School of Music at the graduate level.
-In 2011, Stephen obtained his DMA at Stony Brooke University.
+In 2011, Stephen obtained his DMA at Stony Brook University.
 His teachers have included Leonard Richter, Gilbert Kalish, Christina Dahl, Paulette Richards and Robert McDonald.
 Stephen and his wife have four children.